Agusluna98/AgusLuna98/README.md

 ### More About Me:

-👩🏻‍💻 I'm Agustina Luna, passionate about data and solving complex problems.
+👩🏻‍💻 I'm passionate about data and solving complex problems.
 With a solid background in data analysis and experience in tools like SQL, Power BI, and Python along with its main libraries such as Pandas, Numpy, Matplotlib, and Seaborn.

 🌍 I love exploring new places and learning languages.
 I speak English, have basic knowledge of German, and I'm learning Italian.